CEW Call for Nominations for the Dr. Richard Playle Awards for Outstanding BSc and MSc Theses in Ecotoxicology

 - Reasonable expenses for transportation at minimum rates

-- One night’s accommodation (if required).
+- Accommodation (if required).

 In order to qualify for this award, individuals under consideration must have had their thesis submitted and accepted at an accredited university within the year preceding the nomination deadline.